tedicela/sqs-simple/README.md

 $messenger->publish( $queue, $message);
 ```

-### Making a worker to listen for messages into an SQS Queue
+### Making a worker to listen for messages into an SQS queue
+As it was explained above that AWS SQS charges you for every request that is done, so even in SqsWorker you can tune it's attributes to get the best effort with better costs.
+Tuning attributes to SqsWorker is important because the worker are the process that makes more requests than publishers.

 **Example**:
 ```php
 <?php